 on forecast MAR.

-For the purpose of subclause (5)-

-in respect of RCP1, the Commission will undertake the reconsideration described in that subclause only in the second and third disclosure years; and

-'EV adjustment' has the same meaning as defined in an IPP determination.
+‘EV adjustment’ has the meaning as defined in an IPP determination.

 Amending price-quality path after reconsideration

 Where, after reconsidering an IPP, the Commission determines that it should be amended, the Commission may amend either or both of the price path or the grid output targets, caps, collars and grid output incentive rates associated with revenue-linked grid output measures, subject to clause 3.7.4(3) and subclauses (2) and (3).